warmans/cv/CV.md

 substantial amount of work to maintain and improve orchestration tools (writing Ansible roles, ensuring applications were packaged correctly etc).
 However, I didn't stay in this role very long as I didn't find the travel industry to be particularly inspiring.*

-*At Switch I worked in the majority of the technical departments contributing to core ad-serving products, big data systems, infrastructure and R&D of new products/services.
-In doing so I have learned a lot about the digital advertising industry and enjoy the challenges presented by data-heavy, high volume systems.*

 ## Core Skills